 Mace specialises in finance, debt securities and insolvency law and advises both banks and corporate clients on a broad range of financial matters, including capital and other fund raising activities and bilateral/syndicated lending.
 Mace joined Chapman Tripp’s Corporate & Commercial team in 2007 and moved into the finance team in 2009.

 Jeremy Gray, Corporate & Commercial

 Jeremy recently joined Chapman Tripp from another large New Zealand law firm.
-Jeremy specialises in corporate and commercial law, focussing on private equity and venture capital, M&A and information and communications technology.
+Jeremy specialises in corporate and commercial law, focusing on private equity and venture capital, M&A and information and communications technology.